Define Marriage

 What about gay marriage?
 I'm not even going to go there, because although it could be argued that there is love and commitment in a gay relationship, scripture portrays that as a twisted version of a right relationship, and one that should never be.

-love each other and live together and are committed to each other but have never had a ceremony, and a couple who love each other and live together and are committed to each other and HAVE had a ceremony.
+What I've been thinking about is the difference between a man and woman who love each other and live together and are committed to each other but have never had a ceremony, and a couple who love each other and live together and are committed to each other and HAVE had a ceremony.
 Is one couple married and the other not?
 What if the couple who never had the ceremony are more committed and deeper in love than the couple who did?
 Does the ceremony still have the say-so?
 You might ask, "What's keeping the one couple from having the ceremony?"

 I suppose there are lots of reasons why they wouldn't.
 Ideally, of course, they would have the ceremony.
 But if everybody did, I don't suppose I'd be writing this post, would I?